agatha196/ZoomaTech/README.md

 - Track sales conversion and average time to close
 - Identify top-performing sales representatives, industries, and products
 - Use data to guide strategic planning, coaching, and resource allocation

+The ultimate goal is to help ZoomaTech increase revenue by using data to focus sales efforts where they perform best.

 ## Data Model & Sources